zakarialaoui10/ziko.js/docs/api/en/Math/Functions.md

-Javascript provides a built-in Math module with various functions.
-However, there is room for improvement in terms of efficiency.
+ 📝 Javascript provides a built-in Math module with various functions.

+⚠️However, there is room for improvement in terms of efficiency.
 For instance, the Math.sqrt(x) function can calculate the square root of a number x, but it has limitations such as the inability to accept multiple parameters and the inability to map the function to different data types like Arrays and Objects.

-In zikojs, I have addressed these limitations, providing a more versatile and efficient solution.
+💡 In zikojs, I have addressed these limitations, providing a more versatile and efficient solution.

-Example
+📋 Example :
 |zikojs|Vanilla js Equivalent|
 |-|-|
 |`sqrt(9)`|`sqrt(9)`|